Postgraduate Course: Advanced International Financial Reporting (CMSE11289)

 Four Current Issues in IFRS Financial Reporting - subject to annual review, based on current developments in accounting research and practice

-There will be prerecorded lectures on the course topics available at the beginning of the semester.
 The course will require self-study by the students prior to the live discussion sessions.
 These sessions will be used to critically reflect on current IFRS Financial Reporting issues.
-Throughout the semester, there will be feedback and practice live sessions, providing the opportunity to obtain the lecturers feedback on the coursework in progress and discuss some (rather technical) accounting topics not covered in the core sessions
+Throughout the semester, there will be feedback and practice live sessions, providing the opportunity to obtain the lecturers feedback on the coursework in progress and discuss some (rather technical) accounting topics not covered in the core sessions.

 Entry Requirements (not applicable to Visiting Students)